Haabiy/EMRRunner/README.md

    - `S3_PATH`
    - `API_KEY_VALUE`

-These secrets will be securely accessed by the CI pipeline during execution;
+These secrets will be securely accessed by the CI pipeline during execution.
 Here’s an example of a GitHub Actions workflow:

 ```yaml
 name: CI